-In August of 2009 I re-powered my boat with a 2010 E-TEC 225-HP motor.
-The old motor was a 1992 Evinrude V6.
-My old motor rigging was originally all c.1992 components, but in 2006 I updated the rigging to include a System Check gauge by installing the System Check upgrade kit from Evinrude.
+In August of 2009 I re-powered my boat with a 2010 E-TEC 225-HP engine.
+The old engine was a 1992 Evinrude V6.
+My old engine rigging was originally all c.1992 components, but in 2006 I updated the rigging to include a System Check gauge by installing the System Check upgrade kit from Evinrude.
 Because of this my rigging was more prepared for the E-TEC than it otherwise would have been.
 A System Check gauge is necessary for rigging an E-TEC (unless I-Command is used).
 The upgrade kit also gave me the newer style oil reservoir float assembly and float switch.
-The upgrade kit also provided the new wiring harness to carry the System Check signals from the motor to the helm.
+The upgrade kit also provided the new wiring harness to carry the System Check signals from the engine to the helm.

 To switch from this hybrid rigging to the E-TEC, my dealer, Lockeman's Boat and Hardware in Detroit, exchanged the wiring harness adaptor from the rigging kit for a different harness adaptor that would work with the E-TEC.
 The wiring harness I had from the System Check upgrade kit adapted my pre-1996 engine to the System Check gauge.
 The E-TEC engine has the post-1996 rigging, called the MWS wiring (for modular wiring system, perhaps).
 I needed a different adaptor, one that would fit my old boat rigging to the new engine.